PX4/PX4-Devguide/advanced-configurations.md

 PX4 uses an extensive parameter meta data system to drive the user-facing presentation of parameters.
 Correct meta data is critical for good user experience in the ground station.

-A typical parameter meta data section will look like this:
+A typical parameter metadata section will look like this:

 ```C++
 /**